River of Light artworks

 We recommend using Chrome, Firefox, Edge, or Safari.

-River of Light is an outdoor illuminated gallery on Liverpool Waterfront, a 2KM loop, featuring light and sound from national and international artists which residents and visitors to the city can enjoy and experience.
+River of Light is an outdoor illuminated gallery on Liverpool Waterfront, a 3KM loop, featuring light and sound installations from a range of local, national and international artists which residents and visitors to the city can enjoy and experience.

-No, the trail is completely self-guided and no booking or tickets are required.
+No, the route is completely self-guided and no booking or tickets are required.

-The River of Light trail will take place from 25 October - 5 November 2024.
+River of Light will take place from 24 October to 2 November 2025.

 Yes.
 Each year River of Light features different pieces.
 Some are from the same artists but no works are repeated.